jeffreykegler/old_kollos/design/sequence.md

 one terminated, and one not.
 For example, rewrite `A ** 42..1041 %% punct` as
 ```
-    A ** 42..1041 % punct
+    Rep ::= A ** 42..1041 % punct
-    (A ** 42..1041 % punct) punct
+    Rep ::= (A ** 42..1041 % punct) punct
 ```

-In the second rule of the example, unnecessary parentheses have been added for clarity.
+In the second rule of the example, unnecessary parentheses have been added.
-We will do this often in what follows.
+In what follows,
+we will often over-parenthesize for clarity.

 In the rest of this document, most examples will be punctuated with separation.